eliot-des/Modified-Nodal-Analysis-Algorithm/README.md

 $$\mathbf{x} = \mathbf{A}^{-1}\mathbf{b}$$

 or **LU** decomposition for example.
 Though this may be difficult by hand, it is straightforward and so is easily done by computer

+## Prerequires
+---
+If you want to test this implementation, you will need to have the [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) librarie to perform matrix operations.